tmblweed/education_data/README.md

 Notes:
- Used chatgpt to format/add logging and reorganize  code, and jupyter notebook to test
+ Used chatgpt to format/add logging and reorganize  code, and jupyter notebook to test manually. did not write any test cases keeping in mind the time

-**Misc code to validate for the API
+**Misc code to validate for the API**
-**
 *surprised about lack of data for CA and others - did not get to dig in as to why that is